 Applying the Skill: Comparing and Contrasting Hatshepsut and Ramses II Today we will utilize the skill of comparing and contrasting in order to identify the similarities and differences between the two Egyptian pharaohs Queen Hatshepsut and King Ramses II.
 What do these two pharaohs have in common with each other?
 How are they different?

-You will use the document Hatshepsut and Ramses II - Venn Diagram, which is in your Social Studies folder, to make note of these similarities and differences.
+You will use the document Hatshepsut and Ramses II - Venn Diagram, which you can find in Social Studies Google Classroom, to make note of these similarities and differences.
 As most of you know, when using a venn diagram, similarities are recorded in the overlapping section of the circles, while the differences between two subjects are made clear in the outer labeled areas of the circles which are not overlapping.

 Today, you and your teammates are going to closely examine the two text sets related to Hatshepsut and Ramses II, as well as your Hatshepsut Notes and Ramses II Notes, and try to identify both similarities and differences between these two subjects.
 You will then record your findings on your Hatshepsut and Ramses II - Venn Diagram.
 Towards the end of class we will do a whole-class share-out, as each group will have the opportunity to share their similarities and differences with each other.